 After more than 35 years preparing cod, these are the mistakes we see again and again:

-- Boiling cod vigorously: as we've explained, cod is poached.
-If the water boils, the protein contracts abruptly, expels moisture, and the flesh becomes dry and chewy.
+- Boiling the cod vigorously: as we have explained, cod is poached.
+If the water boils, the protein contracts abruptly, expels moisture, and the flesh becomes dry and rubbery.
 Keep the water between 80 and 85 °C.

-- Desalting too little or too much: cod that's too salty ruins everything; bland cod lacks personality.
+- Desalting too little or too much: over-salted cod ruins everything; bland cod has no personality.
 Always taste before cooking.

 - Burning the paprika: we repeat this because it's the star mistake.
 Off the heat, always.
 If you've burnt it, throw it away and start over; it's beyond repair.

-- Peeling potatoes before boiling: without the skin, potatoes absorb too much water, lose their texture, and fall apart.
+- Peeling the potatoes before boiling: without the skin, potatoes absorb too much water, lose texture, and fall apart.
 The skin is your ally.

-- Using low-quality oil: ajada is basically flavored oil.
-If the oil isn't good, the ajada won't be either.
+- Using low-quality oil: the "ajada" is basically flavored oil.
+If the oil is not good, neither will the "ajada" be.
 Extra virgin olive oil, always.

-- Serving lukewarm: this dish is meant to be eaten hot.
+- Serve lukewarm: This dish is eaten hot.
 Heat the serving dish with hot water before plating.
-Every minute it waits on the table, it loses something.
+Every minute it waits on the table, it loses quality.

-- Using an unsuitable cut: thin slices or shredded cod don't work well here; they fall apart during cooking.
+- Using an inappropriate cut: Thin slices or shredded cod don't work well here; they fall apart during cooking.
 The loin, with its thickness and generous flakes, is the ideal cut.

-The basic recipe is unbeatable, but Galician cuisine is generous and allows for variations that enrich the dish without betraying its essence:
+The base recipe is unbeatable, but Galician cuisine is generous and allows for variations that enrich the dish without betraying its essence:

-Turnip greens (tender turnip sprouts) are the quintessential Galician accompaniment.
-They are boiled in the same water as the cachelos during the last 8-10 minutes of cooking.
+Grelos (tender turnip shoots) are the quintessential Galician accompaniment.
+They are cooked in the same water as the "cachelos" (potatoes) during the last 8-10 minutes of cooking.
 They provide a slight bitterness that contrasts wonderfully with the sweetness of the paprika and the richness of the cod.
-If you can't find turnip greens (they can be difficult to get outside of Galicia), you can substitute them with nabizas (young turnip greens) or, as a last resort, tender collard greens.
+If you can't find grelos (they can be difficult to find outside of Galicia), you can substitute them with nabizas (turnip greens) or, as a last resort, tender collard greens.

-This variation is more typical of Lent and makes the dish more substantial.
-Cook the chickpeas separately (or use good quality canned chickpeas) and add them to the platter along with the cachelos before pouring the ajada.
-The combination of legume, potato, cod, and paprika is a complete one-dish meal.
+This variation is more typical of Lent and makes the dish heartier.
+Cook the chickpeas separately (or use good quality canned chickpeas) and add them to the platter along with the "cachelos" before pouring the "ajada" (garlic and paprika oil).
+The combination of legumes, potatoes, cod, and paprika makes a complete one-dish meal.

-In some areas of Galicia, half a hard-boiled egg per diner is added.
-It is placed next to the cachelos and also receives the ajada.
+In some areas of Galicia, half a boiled egg per diner is added.
+It is placed next to the "cachelos" and also receives the "ajada."
 It's a simple addition that rounds out the dish, especially if the cod portions aren't very generous.

-It's not the most traditional version, but a few fried Padrón peppers placed around the platter add freshness, color, and that touch of uncertainty ("will it be spicy or not?") that's so much fun at the table.
+It's not the most traditional version, but a few fried Padrón peppers placed around the platter add freshness, color, and that touch of uncertainty ("will it be spicy or not?") that's so entertaining at the table.

-If you like to experiment with cod in other preparations, take a look at our guide to pan-seared cod, another classic worth mastering.
+If you like experimenting with cod in other preparations, check out our guide to grilled cod, another classic worth mastering.

 The cod you need for this recipe

-For your Galician-style cod to be perfect, you need a thick, quality loin.
-At Bacalalo, we work with cod from Iceland and Norway, artisanally desalted to the exact salt point so you just have to cook.
+For your Galician-style cod to turn out perfect, you need a thick, high-quality loin.
+At Bacalalo, we work with cod from Iceland and Norway, traditionally desalted with the exact salt point so you only have to cook it.

 - Desalted cod loin — The ideal piece for Galician-style cod: thick, juicy, with generous flakes.

-- All desalted cod collection — Loins, steaks, flakes and more, ready to cook.
+- All desalted cod collection — Loins, cuts, flakes, and more, ready to cook.

-Chilled delivery throughout the peninsula.
+Chilled shipping throughout the peninsula.
 Arrives at your home with the cold chain intact.

-Cachelos are potatoes boiled with their skin in salted water.
-It's a traditional Galician preparation that accompanies dishes like pulpo á feira (Galician-style octopus), lacón con grelos (pork shoulder with turnip greens), and, of course, Galician-style cod.
-The key is to use starchy potatoes (Kennebec type) and boil them unpeeled so they maintain their texture and don't fall apart.
+"Cachelos" are potatoes cooked with their skin in salted water.
+It's a traditional Galician preparation that accompanies dishes such as "pulpo á feira" (Galician-style octopus), "lacón con grelos" (pork shoulder with turnip greens), and, of course, Galician-style cod.
+The key is to use starchy potatoes (like Kennebec) and cook them unpeeled so they maintain their texture and don't fall apart.

 The most traditional is sweet, which provides color and a mild, smoky flavor.
-Bittersweet adds a more complex touch without being spicy and is our recommendation for those who want an extra point of flavor.
+Bittersweet adds a more complex touch without being too spicy and is our recommendation for those who want an extra point of flavor.
 Spicy is only suitable if all diners tolerate it.
-The important thing is that it is pimentón de la Vera, with its characteristic smokiness.
+The important thing is that it's paprika from La Vera, with its characteristic smokiness.

 Can it be made with frozen cod?

 Yes, it can, but the result is not the same.
-Frozen cod has a softer texture and releases more water during cooking, which dilutes flavors.
-If you use it, thaw it slowly in the refrigerator for 24 hours and dry it very well with paper towels before poaching.
+Frozen cod tends to have a softer texture and releases more water during cooking, which dilutes flavors.
+If you use it, thaw it slowly in the refrigerator for 24 hours and dry it very well with kitchen paper before poaching.
 That said, fresh desalted cod will always yield a superior result.

 How long does it take to desalt cod for this recipe?